Pradumnasaraf/DevOps/Docker/README.md

 ### Docker Secrets

 Docker Swarm supports secrets.
-We can pass ENV variables like SSH keys, Usernames and passwords with help of that.
-We can pass secrets from the file or saved Docker secret.
+We can pass ENV variables like SSH keys, Usernames, and passwords with help of that.
+We can pass secrets from the file or save the Docker secret.

 -  We can create Docker secrets though CLI `external:`